ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 the outputed screen by blending nearby pixels from the GBA screen (four pixels for "Type 1" and eight for "Type 2") through getting their RGB values and rebuilding a new pixel.
-Monochrome iPods re-converts these pixels to luminosity (YUV).
 Turning off alpha blending may offer game speed-ups (depending on how much alpha blending is used by the game) at the price of graphics/proper emulation).
 The synchronization flag can also